Sports Grounds

 Is there a velodrome at Cooks Gardens?

-Yes — the 250m wooden velodrome at Cooks Gardens is New Zealand’s first, and it remains in active use for track cycling events including international meets.
+Yes, the 250m wooden velodrome at Cooks Gardens is New Zealand’s first and remains in active use for track cycling events.

 Can I visit Cooks Gardens as a tourist?

-Yes — the grounds are generally publicly accessible and free.
+Yes, the grounds are generally publicly accessible and free outside of events.
 The World Athletics Heritage Plaque is on display at the venue.

 Does Cooks Gardens host events?

-Yes — the venue is used for athletics meetings, cycling events, concerts and community events throughout the year.
-Check Whanganui District Council’s website for upcoming events.
+Yes, the venue is used for athletics meetings, cycling events, concerts and community events throughout the year.
+Check the Whanganui District Council website for upcoming events.

 Who was Peter Snell?

-Sir Peter Snell was a New Zealand middle-distance runner who won three Olympic gold medals (Rome 1960, Tokyo 1964) and set multiple world records.
-He is widely regarded as one of New Zealand’s greatest ever athletes.
+Sir Peter Snell was a New Zealand middle-distance runner who won three Olympic gold medals and set multiple world records.
+He is widely regarded as one of New Zealand’s greatest athletes.